The following tutorial How To Update PHP Version in a VPS Server, shows you how to update the PHP Version in EasyApache 4 and more.

 How To Update PHP Version in a VPN Server

 Step 1 ) Log into WHM (Web Host Manager) as illustrated in the image below.
-Make sure your login has https in the URL address.
-The following URL is an example of a secured login.
+Make sure you log in using https.
+This is a more secure way of logging in.

 Step 2 ) Go to the search field, in the upper left hand corner, search for EasyApache.
 Or you can scroll down until you see Software.
 Select EasyApache 4 as illustrated in the following image.